ng0c/forestfire/README.md

---- All files of completed assignments in the module Programming in C ---

 <h3><b>Brief:</b></h3>

 You can create a very simple model of forest fires using a cellular automaton in the form a 2D